 Let me illustrate this with:

-(phrase) In this context 'illustrate' has the same meaning as 'demonstrate' or 'show'(which is a little informal).
-This phrase is used to introduce an example, graph etc... that proves a point or opinion you have made.
+(phrase) This phrase is used to introduce an example, graph etc... that proves a point or opinion you have just made, so to make what you are saying sound more convincing.
+In this context 'illustrate' has the same meaning as 'demonstrate' or 'show'(which is a little informal).
 'Let me' is very polite and sounds like you are asking permission to do something, even though you're not.
 It is very similar to 'allow me to'.
 In Spanish: "Déjenme ilustrarlo con".

 Close